 Visual Harmonization

-We created a UI library featuring a clean typographic hierarchy, consistent button styles, and a restrained color palette for improved visual coherence.
+We created a UI library with a clean typographic hierarchy, consistent button styles, and a restrained color palette to improve visual coherence.

-We created a UI library featuring a clean typographic hierarchy, consistent button styles, and a restrained color palette for improved visual coherence.
+We created a UI library with a clean typographic hierarchy, consistent button styles, and a restrained color palette to improve visual coherence.

 Final Design Natural Participant